Tvenver/Bplusplus/README.md

     model_output_folder=os.path.join('model')
 )
 ```

+# Pending Improvements

+* The Ultralytics parameters should be surfaced to the user of the package so they have more control over the training process.
+* The GBIF API documentation claims that you can filter on a dataset in your search, however it does not work in my current testing.
+This would be nice to allow users to create datasets on the GBIF website then pass that DOI directly here, so may warrant a closer look.

 # Citation

 All information in this GitHub is available under MIT license, as long as credit is given to the authors.